 - The database mappings were stored directly in the content model.
 In Sitecore, everything is an “Item” which can be wonderfully abstract and recursive.
 I could extend the each Template (content type) with an extra Field that specified what SQL table it mapped to (we only did this if the table name was different than the Template name; if this was empty, we just used the Template name).
 I could even add a Field to a Field description to specify the column it mapped to (again, only if the column name was different than the Field name).

 - We hooked the Sitecore “Publish” pipeline.
 Sitecore’s pipelining system is quite well-done (it’s kind of an alternative event handling system), and we could easily inject our own code execution at a specific point in the publishing process.
 We did this asynchronously, so the processing that follows happened in a background thread.
 Execution would branch here, and Sitecore could continue on unimpeded.

 - We sent this XML document to Microsoft Messaging Queue (the concept of a “target” was abstracted — we could have sent it to any number of things, MSMQ just being one of them).
 We wanted a buffer or “holding pen” between Sitecore and SQL.
 If SQL went down for some reason, we didn’t want Sitecore to break, or to lose updates.
-MSMQ is as old as dirt and rock-solid stable, so it would just sit around, accepting messages from Sitecore, and hanging onto them until some process asked for them.
+MSMQ is as old as dirt and rock-solid stable, so it would just sit around, accepting messages from Sitecore, storing them in the correct chronological order of receipt until some process asked for them.
 Additionally, MSMQ is ridiculously fast, and there’s no way Sitecore could overwhelm it.

 Clearly, we ended up abstracting this process to quite a few levels.
 To this day, I wonder if we abstracted a level too far.